pie-dao/docs/papers/piedao.md

 #### Summary Q1

-Alice registers as a Team member candidate by staking 10,000 FLOUR tokens.
-Since Alice staked 10,000 FLOUR, up to 200,000 FLOUR can be delegated towards her candidacy.
+Alice registers as a Team member candidate by staking 10,000 DOUGHv2 tokens.
+Since Alice staked 10,000 DOUGHv2, up to 200,000 DOUGHv2 can be delegated towards her candidacy.

-Bob delegated 200,000 FLOUR to Alice.
+Bob delegated 200,000 DOUGHv2 to Alice.

 _End of Q1_